InsightsNet/texannotate/README.md

 ## Main Purpose:

-1. **LaTeX Compilation**: Transform LaTeX into PDF using a dockerized environment, leveraging TexLive2023.
+1. **LaTeX Compilation**: Compile LaTeX into PDF using a dockerized environment, leveraging TexLive2023.
 2. **LaTeX Annotation**: Add color labels to each token and figure in LaTeX code to facilitate automatic extraction of document layout.
 3. **Data Extraction**: Extract fine information about every token and figure, such as its type, position, and corresponding section in the compiled PDF document, and output this as a pandas DataFrame.